-Yukon Parks & Protected Areas 2016 Chetthyel Chi (Pickhandle Lakes) Habitat Protection Area
+Yukon Parks & Protected Areas 2016 Chetthyel Chi (Pickhandle Lakes)

+Habitat Protection Area

-Designated: Awaiting designation Management Plan: Planning underway Chettiye Chi (Pichkande Lakes) was identified under the Klubne First Nation Final Agree hand and is found with the traditional terminates of each (Nation First Nation and White Flore First Nation.
-The Pickhandre Lakes are a few as complex of small lakes, political lakes, matters and dogs it is located within the Shakwak Trench, which is an important flyway for important british traveling to and from Central Yokan and Alaska.
+Designated: Awaiting designation

+Management Plan: Planning underway

+Chetthyel Chi (Pickhandle Lakes) was identified under the Kluane First Nation Final Agreement and is found with the traditional territories of both Kluane First Nation and White Rivee First Nation.
+The Pickhandle Lakes are as a diverse complex of small fakes, potnole lakes marshes and bogs.
+It is located within the Shakwak Trench, which is an important flyway for migratory birds traveling to and from Central Yukon and Alaska.